nlbduy/E-Commerce-Performance-Analysis-SQL-BigQuery/README.md

 <img width="2000" height="487" alt="Image" src="https://github.com/user-attachments/assets/64bcc2bb-1938-446b-8582-efd89df879f2" />

+- The average number of transactions per purchaser was **1.11** in July 2017.
+This indicates that most customers made only **one purchase during the month**, with only a small fraction making multiple purchases.
+The relatively low figure suggests that **purchasing intensity and customer loyalty are weak**, as customers are not frequently returning within the same period.

 ## 🔍 Average revenue per session for purchasers (Jul 2017)

 This step is to assess the value of a purchasing session.
 The result provides a benchmark to evaluate the marketing effectiveness when deploying any strategies to increase the quality of each session.